banisterious/obsidian-oneirometrics/docs/developer/implementation/refactoring-lessons-learned.md

 - **Inadequate Testing**: Lack of tests for initialization sequence and error cases
 - **Insufficient Documentation**: Dependencies and initialization requirements not documented
 - **Missing Fallbacks**: No graceful degradation when dependencies unavailable

+### Low-Risk Implementation Steps

+Before embarking on the full refactoring plan, these low-risk steps can be implemented to improve stability and prepare the codebase:

+1. **Create a safe logger implementation**
+   - This would provide better debugging capabilities
+   - Can be implemented as a wrapper around existing logging
+   - Adds fallback mechanisms without changing core functionality
+   - Would help track initialization sequence issues

+2. **Add tests for critical components**
+   - Focus on the parsing and dream entry detection functionality
+   - Create test fixtures with various callout formats
+   - Test initialization sequence to catch dependency issues
+   - Low risk since it's adding new files, not changing existing code

+3. **Document public APIs for core components**
+   - Map out the intended interfaces between components
+   - Document initialization requirements clearly
+   - Identify which components depend on which globals
+   - Pure documentation work that doesn't modify code

+4. **Add defensive coding for date helpers**
+   - Add null/undefined checks to date utilities
+   - Implement safe access patterns without changing functionality
+   - Add optional chaining for vulnerable code paths
+   - Small, targeted changes that improve robustness

+5. **Create a simple dependency graph visualization**
+   - Map initialization dependencies visually
+   - Identify circular dependencies
+   - Document the correct initialization sequence
+   - Purely analytical work that doesn't change code

+These steps establish a safer foundation for the more comprehensive refactoring work outlined in the implementation plan while introducing minimal risk to the current stable codebase.

 ### Implementation Plan